yuxqiu/UCL-Programming-Tutor-2022/README.md

 ## Usage

 The materials used every week are inside the `weeks` folder.
 Every week, we have a markdown and pdf version of the notes with some additional materials (if there are any).

-The `questions` folder has the released markdown and pdf version of the Q&A. The release happens every two weeks.

 ## Licence